Sampling theorems for inverse problems on Riemannian manifolds: Convolution on the sphere

 where $\kappa= \frac{1+\varepsilon}{1-\varepsilon}$.
 If furthermore $\zeta\ge\gamma$ and for some constant $c_0>0$,

 then we have

 \end{Theorem}

-The function $p_m^\beta$ is a solution of a least squares problem having the space of diffusion polynomials (with a given bandwith) $\mathcal Q_m$ as hypothesis space (as in regularization by projection \cite{kaltenbacher-neubauer-scherzer-2008}), and depends only on the measured noisy data $y_j$.
+The function $p_m^\beta$ is a solution of a least squares problem~\eqref{eq:3} having the space of diffusion polynomials (with a given bandwith) $\mathcal Q_m$ as hypothesis space (as in regularization by projection \cite{kaltenbacher-neubauer-scherzer-2008}).
+Given the hypothesis space $\mathcal Q_m$, the minimizer $p_m^\beta$ of \eqref{eq:3} depends on the measured noisy data $y_j= Ff^\dagger(x_j)+\eta_j$, where the noise $\eta_j$ is bounded by $\beta$.
 Note that $\mathcal Q_m$ has dimension $\sum_{\ell=0}^m\delta_\ell\asymp m^{d}$ and the number of discretization points is $L_m\asymp m^d$.
 Our result shows that, for a sufficiently small noise level $\beta$, $Fp_m^\beta$ is a good approximation (in the $H^\zeta$-norm) of the true value $h*f^\dagger$, and that, under hypothesis \eqref{below} on $h$, $p_m^\beta$ is a good approximation (in the $L^2$ norm) of $f^\dagger$.

-In order to highlight the dependence on the discretization parameter $m$ and the noise level $\beta$, let us write the recovery estimate without the explicit constants, by using that $\lambda_m^2\asymp m^2$ for $m\geq 1$:
+Eqs.~\eqref{eq:5} and~\eqref{eq:29} provide a bound on the reconstruction error.
+The parameter $\varepsilon$ does not play a crucial role in the estimates, and we can choose $\varepsilon=\frac12$, so that $\kappa=3$.
+On the other hand, $\sigma$ is related to the apriori information on the smoothness of the true solution $f^\dagger$, while $\zeta$ is related to the norm with which the error is measured.
+The parameter to be tuned is $m$ as a function of the noise level $\beta$.
+In order to highlight this dependence, let us write the recovery estimate without the explicit constants, by using that $\lambda_m^2\asymp m^2$ for $m\geq 1$:

 For a fixed noise level $\beta$, this leads us to choose $m$ in such a way that the two terms have the same order, namely $m^{\zeta-\sigma+\frac{d}{2}}\asymp \beta m^\zeta$, so that

 where we used that $\sigma=\omega+\gamma$.
 Plugging this into the bound above yields